hvianna/audioMotion-analyzer/README.md

 Registers a custom color theme.

 Returns *true* on success, or *false* if any required value is missing or invalid.
-In that case, it does NOT throw an error, but a warning message with more information is logged to the console.
+In that case, it does NOT throw an error, but a detailed warning message is logged to the console.

 `name` must be a non-empty string that will be used to select this theme, via the [`theme`](#theme-string) property. **Names are case sensitive.**